 For example, in one report, all treatment groups experienced a substantial decrease in pain from baseline; however, the mean difference in pain relief between the traditional acupuncture group and all the sham groups was insignificant (0.5 cm on a 10 cm scale, 95% CI -0.3 to 1.2 cm) .

-●Transcranial stimulation – One of the more promising approaches has evaluated a variety of neuromodulation techniques in FM.
+●Transcranial stimulation – Among the more promising developments for the treatment of fibromyalgia are a variety of neuromodulation techniques.
 The most studied has been transcranial direct current stimulation (tDCS).
 In the initial report 32 patients with fibromyalgia were randomly assigned to receive sham stimulation, real tDCS with the anode centered over the primary motor cortex, or stimulation of the dorsolateral prefrontal cortex .
 Direct current stimulation consisted of 2 mA for 20 minutes on five consecutive days with the anode placed on the scalp over the appropriate brain region.
 The change in pain was significantly greater in those who received real tDCS to the motor cortex than in the groups receiving sham or dorsolateral prefrontal cortex stimulation.

 Transcranial magnetic stimulation (TMS) of the left prefrontal cortex, administered in a two-week randomized trial involving 20 patients with fibromyalgia, significantly reduced symptoms of pain from the level at baseline compared with sham TMS (mean reduction of 29 versus 4 percent) .
 Symptoms of depression also improved.
 Another randomized trial investigated the effects of five consecutive 20-minute sessions of 2-mA anodal tDCS directed to the M1 in 48 patients (45 females) with fibromyalgia.
 There was a small but significant improvement in pain under the active tDCS condition but not under the sham condition.
 Fibromyalgia-related daily functioning improved in the active tDCS group compared with the sham group.
 The small effect sizes indicated that the results were unlikely to reflect clinically important changes.

-A systematic review concluded that in comparison with sham stimulation, rTMS demonstrated superior effect on the quality of life of patients with fibromyalgia one month after starting therapy, and the authors recommended that further studies are needed to determine optimal treatment protocols and to elucidate the mechanisms involved with this effect .
+A 2016 systematic review concluded that in comparison with sham stimulation, rTMS demonstrated superior effect on the quality of life of patients with fibromyalgia one month after starting therapy, and the authors recommended that further studies are needed to determine optimal treatment protocols and to elucidate the mechanisms involved with this effect .
+A 2017 systematic review questioned the efficacy of routine use of repetitive TMS in fibromyalgia , while another 2017 systematic review did find evidence for the efficacy of anodal transcranial direct current stimulation over the primary motor cortex .

 ●Memantine – A randomized trial of memantine (20 mg daily), involving 63 patients, showed statistically significant reductions in pain and increases in pain threshold compared with placebo at one, three, and six months of study .
 Memantine, an N-methyl-D-aspartate (NMDA) receptor antagonist, is available for clinical use in the treatment of dementia.